 - Re-vamped Disability Access Service (DAS) — People with certain disabilities can soon set up DAS in advance of their visit via video chat and can make DAS return time selections on their phone instead of getting them in person.

-Since you’ll be visiting during the most crowded days of the year (which fall during the holiday season), it is worth it to add on Genie+, which will operate similar to MaxPass.
+Since you’ll be visiting during the most crowded days of the year (which fall during the holiday season), it is worth it to add on Genie+.
+You can get the best price ($25 per day) on Genie+ by purchasing a Disneyland ticket with Genie+.
+If you wait until you get into the park to purchase in the app, the price can fluctuate and cost you more.
+Lock in the rate with a Genie+ ticket.
 We frogs are always looking to save money, but this is not one of those times.
-We promise that you will not regret this add-on cost to be able to skip some lines.
+We promise that you will not regret this add-on cost to be able to skip some lines and get all your PhotoPass photos.

 5. Check the entertainment schedule